GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step04/Tutorial.rst

 A file compatible with Paraview is produced in this tutorial.
 It is found in the output folder, and usually has the extension `.pvd`.
-More details about this file format can be found here `here <https://www.paraview.org/Wiki/ParaView/Data_formats#PVD_File_Format>`_.
+More details about this file format can be found
+`here <https://www.paraview.org/Wiki/ParaView/Data_formats#PVD_File_Format>`_.
 We can load this file into Paraview directly and visualize results: